jupyter-server/jupyter-scheduler/README.md

 See [RELEASE](RELEASE.md)

 ### Configuring the extension
-The server extension comes with some configurable options, that helps with replacing the Scheduler server API, replacing the execution engine, re-creating database tables, selecting a database path.
-Here is the list of all options.
+You can configure the server extension to replace the Scheduler server API, replace the execution engine, re-create the database tables, and select a database path.

 #### drop_tables
 Setting this value to `True` will re-create the database tables on each JupyterLab start.